djburnham/PrescriptionICR/README.md

-findScriptItems	 - goes through the output of textBlock scan and tries to identify prescription items by classifying them with LUIS and looking for the precription item, directions and quantity in a block
+findScriptItems	 - goes through the output of textBlock scan and tries to identify prescription items by classifying them with LUIS and looking for the precription item, directions and quantity in a block run.py in the findScriptItems directory is the azure function script code.